gitdode/usbtherm/README.md

 This repository contains three projects:

 * usbtherm-avr - USB thermometer based on an AVR micro controller and the <a href="https://github.com/obdev/v-usb">V-USB</a> firmware-only USB implementation
-* usbtherm-linux - Basic but complete Linux kernel USB character driver module
+* usbtherm-linux - Basic but complete Linux kernel USB character device driver module
 * usbtherm-ui - Simple Java desktop application displaying the temperature

 The project usbtherm-avr contains a KiCad project including schematic and PCB layout.